The RSPCA received 217 calls about dogs locked in hot cars across England over the Bank Holiday weekend – around three calls every hour.

 The white knee tarantula, which was the size of a hand, was cold and wet when RSPCA inspector Teresa Potter rescued the spider on Tuesday last week (24 April), after being found by a shocked dog-walker in Acorn Avenue, Giltbrook.

 Inspector Potter said: “It’s rare that we get reports of tarantulas in public so as I was making my way there, … Continue reading…

-The RSPCA is appealing for information after a hamster was abandoned by a man in a park in Sutton Coldfield.
+The RSPCA is appealing for information after a Canada goose was shot with a crossbow in Smethwick.

 The animal charity was contacted by a concerned member of the public who saw the injured goose on a canal in North Bridge Road, on 1 April.

 An RSPCA officer caught the goose and took him to the charity’s Birmingham Animal Hospital, where the bird was sedated and the crossbow removed.

 He was transferred to the charity’s Stapeley Grange Wildlife Centre, in Nantwich, … Continue reading…